MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-details-errors.md

 2007 | This item will not be displayed in Microsoft Search because some users or groups without permission to view this item could not be indexed. |
 2008 | Connections can't have non-Azure AD groups with more than 50,000 members. | Try removing users from a group or try removing items ACLed with that group from ingestion and recreate the connection.
 2009 | Non-Azure AD group indexing is temporarily paused due to a large number of requests.
 Indexing will resume when the system finishes processing these requests.
 Check back later. |
-2010 | This connection is no longer valid because of an update made by Microsoft | Delete the connection and create a new one.
+2010 | This connection is no longer valid because of an update made by Microsoft. | Delete the connection and create a new one.
 5000 | Something went wrong.
 If this issue continues, contact support. |